-The Township's investment in capital assets for its governmental activities as of March 31, 2014 amounted to \$22,502 (net of accumulated depreciation).
-This investment in capital assets includes land, buildings, machinery, and equipment.
-There was no change in capital assets for the current fiscal year.
+The Township's investment in capital assets for its governmental activities as of March 31, 2014, amounts to \$8,638 (net of accumulated depreciation).
+This investment in capital assets includes land, buildings, machinery, equipment, vehicles, and park facilities.
+The total decrease in capital assets for the current fiscal year was approximately 3%.